Bhuvanesh09/bhuvanesh09.github.io/bhuv-webpage/content/posts/parallax/index.md

 ---

-Interested in the code or want to riff on the idea?
+Interested in the code or want to discuss more on the idea?
 Reach out.
 Happy to share what we learned.